fuyuncat/rquery/README.md

          - filemode buffer|line : Provide file read mode, default is buffer.<br />
          - skip <N> : How many bytes or lines (depends on the filemode) to be skipped.<br />
          - detecttyperows <N> How many matched rows will be used for detecting data types, default is 1
-         - parse /regular string/ : Parse a regular expression string quoted by //<br />
+         - parse /regular string/ : Choose one of three mode to match the content.<br />
+            - // quotes a regular expression pattern string to parse the content;
+            - w/<WildCardExpr>/[quoters/] quotes wildcard expression to parse the content, wildcard '\*' stands for a field, e.g. w/\*abc\*,\*/. substrings between two \* are the spliters, spliter between quoters will be skipped;
+            - d/<Delmiter>/[quoters/] quotes delmiter to parse the content, Delmiter splits fields, delmiter between quoters will be skipped, e.g. d/ /""/
          - set <field datatype [date format],...> : Set field data type.
 Supported data types: LONG, INTEGER, DOUBLE, STRING, DATE.<br />
          - filter <filter conditions> : Filter the parsed records<br />
          - select <field or expression,...> : Fields or expressions to be selected<br />